deepali04/AI-Powered-JourneyGenie/README.md

-# SmartTrip
+# AI-powered JourneyGenie

-SmartTrip is a cutting-edge, scalable travel planning application designed to revolutionize how users plan their trips.
+JourneyGenie is a cutting-edge, scalable travel planning application designed to revolutionize how users plan their trips.
 By harnessing the capabilities of OpenAI's GPT-3.5 APIs, the app delivers highly personalized travel itineraries with remarkable efficiency and precision.

 ## Key Features